TYPuzzler/TYPuzzler.github.io/reports/Week 3 Report.md

 - Start setting up a basic web application frontend
 ## 2. What We Did
 ### Bowen
-- Set GitHub Repo with teammates and implemented puzzle generating mechanism
+- Set up GitHub Repo with teammates
+- Implemented puzzle generating mechanism(`puzzleCreator.py`, `puzzlePiece.py`, `util.py`)
 ## 3. Plans / Goals
+### Bowen
+- Find a way to assign different chances to each of the puzzle pieces for the rewarding system